yuxuanzhuang/batter/docs/cli.rst

 ``--only-rbfe-network / --full-rbfe``
    For RBFE, stop after ``artifacts/config/rbfe_network.html`` and ``rbfe_network.json`` are written so the planned ligand network can be reviewed.
+   The HTML view includes pan/zoom, clickable ligand and edge notes, atom-mapping images, and selectable edge coloring by graph redundancy or available mapping metrics.
 ``--slurm-submit``
    Emit an ``sbatch`` script and submit the job instead of running locally.
 ``--slurm-manager-path PATH``